 The foundations of a home can be bent, but only to a certain degree.
 Cracks often appear on the outside and inside of a base, and if they are more than one-eighth of an inch wide, it usually means that the base has bent.
 Foundations crack for many reasons, including unstable soils, poor drainage, and sedimentation.
 Cracks can indicate serious structural problems, or they may be negligible.

+In such cases, NDIS therapy can be used to assess the damage and determine the best course of action.
 In the United States, approximately 60% of homes are built on soils with a certain clay content; of these, more than half of the homes will be damaged.
 Soils with a high clay content can result in a foundation having a seasonal movement of 40 to 60 mm, which is equivalent to about 2 inches.
 This movement of the soil is just one reason why foundations crack or fail.
 Most foundation cracks are common in new and old homes.

 In fact, you may start to see cracks in the foundation of a newly built home in as little as a year.
 The good news is that small cracks can be successfully repaired.
 However, you need to know the different types of cracks, what causes them and when they need to be addressed.
 Cracks in the foundation can cause many questions.